- Download Keto Paleo Food List

 4. Leg Cramps

 Any time you change your diet, you may also experience a change in bowel movements, including constipation or diarrhea.
-That’s particularly common if you eat a high-fat diet without adequate amounts of fiber.
+That’s particularly common if you eat a high-fat diet because fat can slow down your digestion.

 6. Keto Breath

 One of the ketone bodies is called acetone, and it has a fruity smell.
 When you’re in ketosis, some of that acetone can escape via your breath (and when you’re sweating).

 Once you’re fully keto-adapted, which is usually within a week or two, your body will stop leaking ketones and the smell will go away.

 If you feel like your heart is beating faster or harder while on keto, just increase your fluid and salt intake.
 In many cases, those heart palpitations are caused by dehydration or low sodium levels.